JaneliaSciComp/SongExplorer/README.md

 recordings that were made under different conditions than the data used to train and validate the model.
 To do so, choose the "thresholds-dense.ckpt-\*.csv" file when making ethograms.
-This file is created when the congruence is quantified, but only when a single human annotator has made dense annotations.
+This file is created when the congruence is quantified.
 The precision-recalls ratios therein are controlled by the "P/Rs" box when the sparse annotation accuracy was quantified with the Accuracy button.

 ## Discovering Novel Sounds ##